-The Law set up a Social Security Insurance Fund for Artists (Künstlersozialversicherungs-Fonds) which grants artists a pension supplement of up to EUR 130 per month, if their annual income from artistic activity is at least EUR 4 515 (2012) and the sum of all their income does not exceed EUR 22 575 (2012) annually.
-This amount increases by EUR 2 257 for each child for which Child Benefit is drawn.
+The Law set up a Social Security Insurance Fund for Artists (Künstlersozialversicherungs-Fonds) which grants artists a pension supplement of up to EUR 130 per month, if their annual income from artistic activity is at least EUR 4 641 (2013) and the sum of all their income does not exceed EUR 23 208 (2013) annually.
+This amount increases for each child.
 The pension supplement is based on self-evaluation of future income.
 If either of the above limits is not achieved, or is exceeded, the supplement has to be paid back.
 Those artists entitled to receive a grant must meet certain requirements such as being specifically trained (art-university graduates, for example).
 Others are selected by a specific board (commission).
 Each year about 4 500 to 5 000 artists receive this pension supplement; about 20% do not reach the minimum level.

 The new Social Security Insurance System was widely criticised by artists and their professional associations, mainly because of the exclusion of artists on very low incomes.
 Further demands were to secure obligatory contributions to the fund by the federal government and a supplement not only for pensions but also for health and accident insurance.

 The reform of the artists' social insurance is among the cultural policy priorities of the new government.
-Based on the study "On the social situation of artists in Austria", which the Ministry for Education, the Arts and Culture commissioned in 2008, and on a working conference following publication in 2009, an inter-ministerial working group has drafted further amendments to the law and proposed measures to improve the situation of artists, which should be implemented in the near future.
+Based on the study "On the social situation of artists in Austria", which the Ministry for Education, the Arts and Culture commissioned in 2008, and on a working conference following publication in 2009, an inter-ministerial working group has drafted further amendments to the law and proposed measures to improve the situation of artists.

 Two results have so far been presented: on the one hand, a service centre for artists that offers advice and support for social-security issues has been established.
 However, this does not provide a "social security under one roof" covering both freelance and directly employed, artistic and non-artistic activities, as called for by the interest-group representatives.
 The second change concerns the opportunity from 2011 for artists to register their self-employed activity and the resulting obligatory insurance as being idle, so that they have access to benefits from unemployment insurance.
-The interest-group representatives see these measures as the necessary first step to improving the social situation of artists in Austria.
-Further interest-group demands can be found at http://www.kulturrat.at.
+The interest-group representatives perceive these measures as a necessary first step to improve the social situation of artists in Austria.
+However, there is no sufficient concrete progress, and additional claims are drafted under: http://www.kulturrat.at .